reactorlabs/RhoVec/semantics.md

   * `E_Subset1_Zero`: Subsetting a vector with `0` returns an empty vector of the same type.

-  * `E_Subset1`: Subsetting takes a boolean vector of the same length, and selects elements where the corresponding boolean value is `True`.
+  * `E_Subset1`: Subsetting takes a boolean vector of the same length.
+If the boolean vector contains `True`, then the element at the corresponding location is selected; if it contains `False`, then the corresponding element is skipped; and if it contains `NA_b`, then `NA` (of the appropriate type) is selected.

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within